Coarse Ricci curvature of hypergraphs and its generalization: Abstract

 \section{Abstract}

-In the present paper, we introduce a concept of Ricci curvature on hypergraphs for a nonlinear Laplacian.
-We prove that our definition of the Ricci curvature is a generalization of Lin-Lu-Yau's coarse Ricci curvature for graphs to hypergraphs.
-We also show a lower bound of nonzero eigenvalues of Laplacian, gradient estimate of heat flow, and diameter bound of Bonnet-Myers type for our curvature notion.
-This research leads to understanding how nonlinearity of Laplacian causes complexity of curvatures.
+A hypergraph is a generalization of graphs to be able to represent higher-order relations among entities.
+Since there has been no canonical notion of random walks on hypergraphs, one cannot naturally extend the notions of coarse Ricci curvature of graphs to hypergraphs.
+In the present paper, we introduce a new notion of Ricci curvature on hypergraphs associated with a nonlinear Kantorovich difference, which is defined through the resolvent of the nonlinear Laplacian.
+We prove that our notion is well-defined regardless of the nonlinearity of the Laplacian via linear programming and gives a generalization of Lin-Lu-Yau's coarse Ricci curvature on graphs.
+Under suitable assumptions of our curvature we obtain a lower bound of nonzero eigenvalues of the Laplacian, a gradient estimate of the heat flow, and a diameter bound of Bonnet-Myers type.